 One of the best signs of spring?

 We’ve opened registration for our summer camp programs, most with multiple sessions.
-Our camps range from babysitting to an introduction to FIRST® Lego® League, from Camp Changemaker to Camp CEO.
+Our camps range from babysitting to an introduction to FIRST® Lego® League, from Camp Changemaker to Leadership Camp for Middle School Girls.
 The first camp is scheduled for May, so be sure to check your calendar and register.

 We’ve had incredible response to registration for Girls on the Run (for girls in grades 3 to 5), with 800 girls across the state already signed up and coming together to create teams.
 We’ve also opened registration for our spring 2019 boys program, Let Me Run, and are excited to see growth there, too.